pac1687/pet_vet_tracker_rails_conventional_assessment/README.md

 ###About:

-This program was written as my assessment in Ruby on Rails Basic for Epicodus Summer 2014
+This program was written as my assessment in Ruby on Rails Conventional for Epicodus Summer 2014

 ###Description:
 This website allows a user to create, edit, delete and list all their pets and preferred veterinarians (as well as various details) to the tracker.
 It also allows a user to create appointments for their pet at one of the vets they have added.